-For centuries, the possibility of equality, justice, and freedom for those who could prove they were rational was enough incentive to conform to such an odd understanding of human nature, one that anthropologist Clifford Geertz noted, “however incorrigible it may seem to us, a rather peculiar idea within the context of the world’s cultures.”
+For centuries, the potential rewards — power, status, resources — were enough incentive to conform to such an odd understanding of human nature, one that anthropologist Clifford Geertz noted, “however incorrigible it may seem to us, a rather peculiar idea within the context of the world’s cultures.”
 But there was a price.
 A rational, autonomous self is only possible through the fragmentation of the psyche.
-This is true of those denied equality, justice, and freedom and who are traumatized by inequality, injustice, and oppression.
-It is also true of those who retain these values for themselves while ignoring their own feelings and embodiment, along with suffering caused to others.
+This is true of those denied equality, justice, and freedom.
+It is also true of those who retain these values for themselves while ignoring their own feelings and embodiment, along with the suffering their elitism caused for others.
 Instead of personhood as “a distinctive whole,” as Geertz described the Western ideal, the reality was, as Nikolas Rose wrote, people “fractured by gender, race, class … element[s] in circuits of power that make some of us selves while denying full selfhood to others….”

 Rose’s observations apply as well to the sexually abused, for whom the mind and body are fragmented by the need to either survive conditions of ongoing abuse or to avoid memories, emotions, beliefs, and body states connected to a painful and degrading past.
 Dissociation in such circumstances is a way to keep sensations, emotions, and memories out of conscious awareness.
 Dissociation is also how experiences that might upend societal norms and expectations remain unarticulated.
 By fragmenting personhood, the survivor splits off inner experiences that threaten her stability and also threaten the cohesiveness, if not complacency of her community.
 Historically, when women brought forth their split off parts and memories of abuse, they have been at risk of being pathologized, further victimized, or abandoned and alienated.